Aviva PLC Has $137.41 Million Stake in Thermo Fisher Scientific Inc. (NYSE:TMO)

-Aviva PLC lowered its stake in shares of Thermo Fisher Scientific Inc. (NYSE:TMO) by 0.4% in the third quarter, according to its most recent disclosure with the SEC.
-The fund owned 240,507 shares of the medical research company’s stock after selling 933 shares during the period.
-Thermo Fisher Scientific makes up 0.6% of Aviva PLC’s investment portfolio, making the stock its 29th biggest holding.
-Aviva PLC owned about 0.06% of Thermo Fisher Scientific worth $137,409,000 as of its most recent filing with the SEC.
+Aviva PLC trimmed its stake in shares of Thermo Fisher Scientific Inc. (NYSE:TMO) by 0.4% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 240,507 shares of the medical research company’s stock after selling 933 shares during the period.
+Thermo Fisher Scientific comprises about 0.6% of Aviva PLC’s portfolio, making the stock its 29th largest position.
+Aviva PLC owned about 0.06% of Thermo Fisher Scientific worth $137,409,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Other large investors also recently modified their holdings of the company.
 Mizuho Securities Co.
-Ltd. raised its position in shares of Thermo Fisher Scientific by 200.0% during the third quarter.
+Ltd. raised its holdings in shares of Thermo Fisher Scientific by 200.0% during the third quarter.
 Mizuho Securities Co.
-Ltd. now owns 45 shares of the medical research company’s stock valued at $26,000 after buying an additional 30 shares during the last quarter.
-Core Alternative Capital acquired a new position in shares of Thermo Fisher Scientific during the third quarter valued at about $27,000.
-Ellis Investment Partners LLC increased its stake in Thermo Fisher Scientific by 285.7% in the third quarter.
-Ellis Investment Partners LLC now owns 54 shares of the medical research company’s stock valued at $30,000 after acquiring an additional 40 shares during the period.
-Pacifica Partners Inc. increased its stake in Thermo Fisher Scientific by 57.6% in the third quarter.
-Pacifica Partners Inc. now owns 52 shares of the medical research company’s stock valued at $32,000 after acquiring an additional 19 shares during the period.
-Finally, Penserra Capital Management LLC bought a new stake in Thermo Fisher Scientific in the second quarter valued at about $35,000.
-85.93% of the stock is owned by institutional investors and hedge funds.
+Ltd. now owns 45 shares of the medical research company’s stock worth $26,000 after acquiring an additional 30 shares during the period.
+Core Alternative Capital bought a new position in Thermo Fisher Scientific in the third quarter valued at $27,000.
+Ellis Investment Partners LLC grew its position in Thermo Fisher Scientific by 285.7% in the third quarter.
+Ellis Investment Partners LLC now owns 54 shares of the medical research company’s stock valued at $30,000 after purchasing an additional 40 shares in the last quarter.
+Pacifica Partners Inc. grew its position in Thermo Fisher Scientific by 57.6% in the third quarter.
+Pacifica Partners Inc. now owns 52 shares of the medical research company’s stock valued at $32,000 after purchasing an additional 19 shares in the last quarter.
+Finally, Penserra Capital Management LLC bought a new position in Thermo Fisher Scientific in the second quarter valued at $35,000.
+Institutional investors and hedge funds own 85.93% of the company’s stock.

-In other news, CFO Stephen Williamson sold 22,550 shares of the firm’s stock in a transaction dated Tuesday, November 2nd.
+In other Thermo Fisher Scientific news, CFO Stephen Williamson sold 22,550 shares of the company’s stock in a transaction on Tuesday, November 2nd.
 The shares were sold at an average price of $638.10, for a total transaction of $14,389,155.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, COO Mark Stevenson sold 26,925 shares of the firm’s stock in a transaction dated Wednesday, December 1st.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, COO Mark Stevenson sold 26,925 shares of the company’s stock in a transaction on Wednesday, December 1st.
 The stock was sold at an average price of $631.88, for a total transaction of $17,013,369.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 76,400 shares of company stock valued at $48,437,702.
-0.44% of the stock is owned by insiders.
+Insiders have sold a total of 76,400 shares of company stock worth $48,437,702 over the last three months.
+Insiders own 0.44% of the company’s stock.

-Thermo Fisher Scientific (NYSE:TMO) last issued its quarterly earnings data on Wednesday, October 27th.
-The medical research company reported $5.76 EPS for the quarter, topping analysts’ consensus estimates of $4.67 by $1.09.
-The business had revenue of $9.33 billion for the quarter, compared to analyst estimates of $8.41 billion.
+Thermo Fisher Scientific (NYSE:TMO) last announced its quarterly earnings results on Wednesday, October 27th.
+The medical research company reported $5.76 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.67 by $1.09.
 Thermo Fisher Scientific had a net margin of 21.93% and a return on equity of 28.14%.
-The firm’s quarterly revenue was up 9.5% on a year-over-year basis.
-During the same period last year, the business posted $5.63 earnings per share.
-As a group, analysts forecast that Thermo Fisher Scientific Inc. will post 23.76 earnings per share for the current year.
+The company had revenue of $9.33 billion for the quarter, compared to analyst estimates of $8.41 billion.
+During the same period in the previous year, the firm posted $5.63 EPS.
+The firm’s revenue was up 9.5% on a year-over-year basis.
+Equities research analysts forecast that Thermo Fisher Scientific Inc. will post 23.76 earnings per share for the current year.

-Thermo Fisher Scientific announced that its Board of Directors has authorized a stock repurchase program on Thursday, September 23rd that allows the company to repurchase $3.00 billion in shares.
-This repurchase authorization allows the medical research company to buy up to 1.3% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s leadership believes its shares are undervalued.
+Thermo Fisher Scientific announced that its board has initiated a stock buyback program on Thursday, September 23rd that permits the company to repurchase $3.00 billion in shares.
+This repurchase authorization permits the medical research company to buy up to 1.3% of its stock through open market purchases.
+Stock repurchase programs are generally an indication that the company’s board of directors believes its stock is undervalued.

 The firm also recently announced a quarterly dividend, which was paid on Friday, January 14th.
-Investors of record on Wednesday, December 15th were given a $0.26 dividend.
+Shareholders of record on Wednesday, December 15th were issued a dividend of $0.26 per share.
 This represents a $1.04 dividend on an annualized basis and a yield of 0.18%.
-The ex-dividend date of this dividend was Tuesday, December 14th.
-Thermo Fisher Scientific’s dividend payout ratio (DPR) is currently 4.83%.
+The ex-dividend date was Tuesday, December 14th.
+Thermo Fisher Scientific’s payout ratio is 4.83%.

-TMO has been the topic of a number of analyst reports.
-Citigroup upped their target price on shares of Thermo Fisher Scientific from $700.00 to $715.00 and gave the company a “buy” rating in a research note on Thursday, October 28th.
-Cowen increased their price target on shares of Thermo Fisher Scientific from $655.00 to $696.00 and gave the company an “outperform” rating in a research note on Thursday, October 14th.
-Zacks Investment Research cut shares of Thermo Fisher Scientific from a “buy” rating to a “hold” rating and set a $651.00 price target on the stock. in a research note on Friday, January 7th.
-SVB Leerink increased their price objective on shares of Thermo Fisher Scientific from $675.00 to $685.00 and gave the company an “outperform” rating in a report on Thursday, October 28th.
-Finally, Wells Fargo & Company increased their price objective on shares of Thermo Fisher Scientific from $625.00 to $700.00 and gave the company an “equal weight” rating in a report on Tuesday, December 14th.
-Three research analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Buy” and an average target price of $635.78.
+A number of research analysts have recently commented on the stock.
+Wells Fargo & Company lifted their price objective on shares of Thermo Fisher Scientific from $625.00 to $700.00 and gave the company an “equal weight” rating in a research report on Tuesday, December 14th.
+SVB Leerink raised their target price on shares of Thermo Fisher Scientific from $675.00 to $685.00 and gave the stock an “outperform” rating in a research note on Thursday, October 28th.
+Morgan Stanley started coverage on shares of Thermo Fisher Scientific in a research note on Thursday, October 28th.
+They set an “overweight” rating for the company.
+Cowen raised their target price on shares of Thermo Fisher Scientific from $655.00 to $696.00 and gave the stock an “outperform” rating in a research note on Thursday, October 14th.
+Finally, Zacks Investment Research cut shares of Thermo Fisher Scientific from a “buy” rating to a “hold” rating and set a $651.00 target price for the company. in a research note on Friday, January 7th.
+Three investment analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $635.78.

 Thermo Fisher Scientific, Inc engages in the provision of analytical instruments, equipment, reagents and consumables, software and services for research, analysis, discovery, and diagnostics.
 It operates through the following segments: Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Services.